danomation/Automation-Ragnarok-Script/README.md

 None of the ragnarok online files are hosted by this github.
 It is only an automation piece for educational purposes.
 Please respect copyright laws

 # Instructions:
-Fresh Ubuntu 22.04, open root, and type in command:
+Fresh Ubuntu 22.04 VM, open root, and type in command:
 1. ```git clone https://github.com/danomation/ragnarok_script.git && bash ragnarok_script/ragnarok.sh  ```
-2. Wait for server to install 15-20mins then navigate to http:// youriphere/
+2. Wait for server to install 15-20mins.
-3. Allow incoming ports TCP 80, 5999
+3. Allow incoming ports TCP 80, 5999 if you have a firewall (AWS security group)
+4. then navigate to http:// youriphere/
 ---
-cloud-init:
+Or - Using cloud-init script:
 1. Use puttygen to create a private and public key.
 2. Then copy the public OpenSSH key to the below ssh_authorized_keys list.
 3. Save your private key, and load it in putty so you can connect.